MatthewBuchananAstley/vop/README.md

 With shorter passwords the uppercase or lowercase letters are missing so they should be added manually.
 I have to program that, however passwords should be longer anyway.

-Adding some manual additional characters increases the security even farther.
+Adding some manual additional characters increases the password security even farther.

+usage:

+./otp_m.py 32 (64 characters max)